Lambda Upsilon Lambda

 La Unidad Latina, Lambda Upsilon Lambda Fraternity, Inc. (ΛΥΛ or LUL) is a Latino and multicultural interest collegiate fraternity.
-It was founded at Cornell University in Ithaca, New York on February 19, 1982, and has 81 active undergraduate chapters and seventeen graduate alumni professional chapters in universities and cities across the United States.
+It was founded at Cornell University in Ithaca, New York on February 19, 1982, and has 85 active undergraduate chapters and nineteen graduate alumni professional chapters across 119 universities and various cities throughout the United States.

-La Unidad Latina, Lambda Upsilon Lambda Fraternity, Incorporated is the only Latino and multicultural interest Greek-lettered organization to be chartered at all eight Ivy League universities.
+La Unidad Latina, Lambda Upsilon Lambda Fraternity, Incorporated is the only Latino and multicultural interest Greek-lettered organization to be chartered at all eight Ivy League universities and nine Colonial colleges.
 While founded on Latino principles, Lambda Upsilon Lambda has been open to men of all races since its inception.
 The fraternity is a member of the National Association of Latino Fraternal Organizations (NALFO) and is its third oldest fraternal member by founding date.
 It also has the second longest-running continuously active status at the collegiate level for the association and was the first active Latino interest fraternity at its time to become incorporated at the national level in 1988.